kitnil/awesome/README.md

 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [lbry-desktop](https://github.com/lbryio/lbry-desktop) - A browser and wallet for LBRY, the decentralized, user-controlled content marketplace.
 - [emacs_chrome](https://github.com/stsquad/emacs_chrome) - A Chromium "clone" of It's All Text for spawning an editor to edit text areas in browsers.
 Based on David Hilley's original Chromium extension.
-- [insomnia](https://github.com/Kong/insomnia) - Leading Open Source API Client, and Collaborative API Design Platform for GraphQL, and REST
+- [insomnia](https://github.com/Kong/insomnia) - The Open Source API Client and Design Platform for GraphQL and REST -&gt;
 - [graphite-web](https://github.com/graphite-project/graphite-web) - A highly scalable real-time graphing system
 - [codebox](https://github.com/CodeboxIDE/codebox) - Open source cloud & desktop IDE
 - [weallbehave](https://github.com/WeAllJS/weallbehave) - CODE_OF_CONDUCT.md generator